All Episodes

 Do you still think Rosie O'Donnell is a pig?

-Well, you don't think that's gonna happen?
+Well, you don't think that's going to happen?

-You damn well know it's gonna happen.
+You damn well know what's going to happen.

 Mr. Trump, do you think Jeb Bush has more energy than Hillary Clinton?

-I uh he's just so unqualified.
+He's just so unqualified.

-I I got some things I can do backstage, and I'll be back.
+I got some things I can do backstage, and I'll be back.

-Ignorant about how government works.
+Unsuitable, not the right temperament, unequipped, ignorant about how government works.

 And not just Rosie O'Donnell, but all Mexicans.